-/default/scripts programs, Korn shell scripts, and related files miscellaneous files with user-oriented documentation and guidelines copies of software installation CDs for disaster recovery /default/installcdcopies
+/default/scripts programs, Korn shell scripts, and related files guidelines

 Each of the above directories has an RCS subdirectory.
 The RCS software stores revision histories of each file in the RCS subdirectory (e.g., /default/input/RCS).
 Additional subdirectories in the common storage area that are not subject to revision control are: